bartholomej/modx-manager-switch/README.md

 Copyright &copy; 2015 [Bartholomej](http://github.com/bartholomej)

 Proudly powered by nature, tea, beer and curry ;)

+All contents are licensed under the [MIT license].

+[MIT license]: LICENSE

 *Created at the MODX CCC 2015 — MODX Coding Convention Cologne 2015*